-You can customize the way SmartZone categorizes and displays clusters and APs as "Flagged" in the status bar.
+You can customize the way SmartZone categorizes and displays clusters and APs shown in "Flagged Status" in the status bar.

 To customize the Health dashboard, click the Settings (gear) icon.
 In the Settings - Health Dashboard form, click the Cluster Status or AP Status tab, and configure the following: